djujeep/Girly-social/README-template.md

 - HTML
 - CSS custom properties
-- Flexbox
-- Grid
+- Flexbox/Grid

 ### What I learned

-I learnt the hoe to use flexbox and Grid
+I learnt the hoe to use flexbox/Grid
 To see how you can add code snippets, see below:

 ### Continued development
-Flexbox and Grid
+Flexbox/Grid

 ## Author